Fall Races are Virtual – Now What?

 - Deepen the mind-body connection and plan to train and race without music/podcasts.
 (One of my best marathon memories is a race I ran without music; try it.)

 - Ditch the technology.
-We always hear about running by feel but often on race day, we all want the feedback.
+We always hear about running by feel, but we all want the feedback on race day.
 Use this as a chance to ditch the watch and rely on yourself entirely for pacing and friend/family to be your stopwatch.

-- Be intentional about pre-run warm-up and cool-downs, foam rolling, yoga, etc. (all the things we know we should do) and completing training staying injury-free
+- Be intentional about pre-run warm-up and cool-downs, foam rolling, yoga, etc. (all the things we know we should do) and complete training staying injury-free

-- Explore the needs of your community or find a cause you feel passionately about and run in that honor.
-Whether it is bringing awareness or bringing dollars; blending our running with creating a better community is powerful.
+- Explore your community’s needs or find a cause you feel passionately about and run in that honor.
+Whether it is bringing awareness or bringing dollars, blending our running with creating a better community is powerful.

-- Simply have the goal to find joy in your running, training and race day.
+- Have the goal to find joy in your running, training, and race day.
 This is why we run and race, right?

-We have a chance to refine our practice, create meaningful experiences, and deepen our commitment to running, which will always lead us to become a stronger runner.
-We can continue to establish the proof that we are a resilient community of runners, and we are committed to getting the most out of ourselves, regardless of where and how the start and finish lines look, on our race day.
+We have a chance to refine our practice, create meaningful experiences, and deepen our commitment to running, which will always lead us to become stronger runners.
+We can continue to prove that we are a resilient community of runners, and we are committed to getting the most out of ourselves, regardless of where and how the start and finish lines look on our race day.